pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 Connecting G23 and GND puts the device in 'update mode'.
 You won't need this for any other task than using the firmware upgrader.

-After you’re done with the upgrade, you can :ref:`use Pymakr <pymakr>` to upload and run programs in your device.
+After you’re done with the upgrade, you can :ref:`use the Pymakr Plugins <pymakr>` to upload and run programs in your device.

-If you have your telnet connection or Pymakr already setup, the version can be  with the following code:
+If you have your Telnet connection or Pymakr Plugin already setup, the version can be  with the following code:

 ::